JoelLucaAdams/aberlink/config/Initial setup.md

 3. Create a discord bot token by visitng <https://discord.com/developers/applications> and creating a new bot called AberLink along with the supplied photo `/img/AberLink_logo_cropped.png`.
 Then head on over to the Bot panel and create a new bot with the same information as above.
 Finally copy the token underneath the bots name for the next section.

-4. While inside the folder `/aberlink/src/AberLinkDiscord` create a new file using `nano .env` and add the following:
+4. While inside the folder `/aberlink/src/AberLinkDiscord` create a new file using `nano .env` and add the following (or copy the example provided in this folder):

 ```shell
 DISCORD_TOKEN= # Discord token found on bot's page